shanemileham/levelupmylife/_content/business/feature-spec.md

 - Are there any solutions which solve the most important client needs (not all) but take much less resources?
 (80/20)

 ## Decision
+- What options were considered?
+- What were the pros/cons of each option?
+Cost, time, resources, scalability...
 - Why was a specific option/technology chosen?
 - How does that interact with our existing systems?
 - Are there any things which you predict will change that will make another choice better?